alialaa123/RickAndMorty/README.md

 # Rick and Morty

-This Application about showing list of RickAndMorty's characters with filter option for characters status, then user can select any character to show the next view for character details.
+This application displays a list of Rick and Morty characters with a filter option for character status.
+Users can select any character to view detailed information in the next screen.

 ### Project Overview
 This project is a demonstration of modern iOS development practices, leveraging MVVM architecture, Clean Architecture, and SwiftUI for building a scalable and maintainable application.